SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 To upload the data to a {{< product-c8y-iot >}} tenant account, you must first create a data connector in the Edge appliance and subscribe this connector in the tenant account.

 A data connector describes the subset of the data that you would like to send to a destination tenant.
-For more information, see [{{< enterprise-tenant >}} > Using the data broker > Data connector](/users-guide/enterprise-edition/#data-connectors).
+For more information, see [{{< enterprise-tenant >}} > Using the data broker > Data connector](/users-guide/enterprise-edition/#data-connectors) in the *User guide*.

 To create a data connector and upload the data to the tenant account, perform the following steps: